Microsoft Plus!: Microsoft Plus! Digital Media Edition

 Microsoft Plus!
 Digital Media Edition is the only version of Microsoft Plus! to require activation.

 Windows XP Media Center Edition 2005 includes some of the themes and screensavers from Microsoft Plus! for Windows XP, as it retains the Aquarium, Da Vinci, Nature and Space themes.
 It also includes some applications from Microsoft Plus!
 Digital Media Edition, namely, Audio Converter, CD Label Maker, Dancer and Party Mode and the My Pictures Premium screensaver.
 A Windows Media Player skin called Darkling, developed by The Skins Factory is included, the skin is exclusive to Microsoft Plus!
 Digital Media Edition.

 Microsoft Plus!
 SuperPack for Windows XP

 On October 19, 2004, Microsoft replaced its two separate Plus! products for Windows XP with a single combined version called the Microsoft Plus!
 SuperPack for Windows XP.
 There were no new features or functionality added nor are the two separate products integrated.
 On Windows XP Media Center Edition the Pack was not needed as it had included the Plus Pack features.
 The Plus! series has been discontinued, as some of its features have been integrated into Windows Vista and later Windows versions.

+Reception

+AllGame gave Microsoft Plus! for Windows XP a rating of 2.5 out of 5 and wrote: "Doesn't live up to its predecessors.
+It's nice to have, and it's not as if you'll want to uninstall it once it's already bought-and-paid-for, but Microsoft Plus! for XP probably isn't worth the fuss unless you're a really big Windows fan."